oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/github.md

 The GitHub auth provider supports two additional ways to restrict authentication to either organization and optional team level access, or to collaborators of a repository.
 Restricting by these options is normally accompanied with `--email-domain=*`

-NOTE: When `--github-user` is set, the specified users are allowed to login even if they do not belong to the specified org and team or collaborators.
+NOTE: When `--github-user` is set, the specified users are allowed to log in even if they do not belong to the specified org and team or collaborators.

 To restrict by organization only, include the following flag: